 Kok Gumbaz Mosque

 Kok Gumbaz Mosque is the largest mosque in the entire territory of Shakhrisabz and it is clearly recognized from its blue dome after which it is named.
-The structure was built by Tamerlane’s grandson Ulug Beg as Shakhrisabz’s Jumma (Friday) Mosque and the centerpiece of the Dorut Tilovat Madrassah.
-The mosque is a part of the Dorut-Tillyavat architectural ensemble and it is attached to the tomb of Shamseddin Kulyal.
+The structure was built by Tamerlane’s grandson Ulug Beg as Shakhrisabz’s Jumma (Friday) Mosque and the centerpiece of the Dorut Tilovat Complex and is attached to the tomb of Shamseddin Kulyal.

 Amir Timur Museum shows the local archaeological findings including for example clay works from the Ak Serai, an 18 kg set of chain mail and cannonballs used by Bukharan Emir Abdullah during an attack on the city.
 The highlight of Amir Timur museum in Shahrisabz is a model describing Timur’s entire kingdom, from Egypt to Kashgar.